facebook/fboss/README.md

 See the BUILD.md document for instructions on how to build FBOSS.

-The current build system uses a monolithic Makefile, but we are looking to replace this with CMake in the future.

 ## Future Development

 FBOSS has been designed specifically to handle the needs of Facebook's data